aengingokce/AmILucky/README.md

 # AmILucky

-I developed this game for learning İOS & Swift with an instructor Its a simple dice game 5 wins.
+I developed this game for learning İOS & Swift with the help of an instructor Its a simple dice game 5 wins.
 Shake your phone for each round.